- | HOME

 *Does not include your international airfare nor a few meals (built into the itinerary to allow you some independence at the right times).

-*A deposit of $500.00 CAD is required to hold your spot at time of booking.
-Deposits must be received by September 15, 2018.
+*A deposit of $500.00 CAD is required to hold your spot at time of booking, which we recommend doing as soon as you are decided, to ensure you have a spot.

 *Add $200.00 CAD if you require a private room (available on a first-come-first-served basis).
 Otherwise, we will do our best to match you up with someone suitable.